It’s been suggested that chopping down a tree in barren West Texas could be considered a sin.

 But maybe worst of all, the big oak tree almost completely shaded the swimming pool except during early morning and evening hours, so even at the peak of Summer in triple-digit West Texas heat, the water was still a bit chilly.

-Even as much as Dede & I both really hated the thought of getting rid of a big, thriving shade tree, we finally decided that, for the sake of enjoying the pool and prolonging the life of the pool plumbing & filter equipment—and preserving the pool cleaner’s (that would be me) sanity—the tree needed to go.
-So, last week, I found a really nice tree guy, Seth Moore, who had the gear to tackle the job, offered to do it for a reasonable price and came highly recommended.
-And down the mighty oak went…
+Even as much as Dede & I both really hated the thought of getting rid of big, thriving healthy trees, we finally decided that, for the sake of enjoying the pool and prolonging the life of the pool plumbing & filter equipment with just a 1-time-a-year plumbing expert check — and preserving the pool cleaner’s (that would be me) sanity — the tree needed to go.
+So, last week, I found a really nice tree guy, Seth Moore, who had the gear to tackle the job, offered to do it for a reasonable price and came highly recommended; and also he knows how to do garbage disposal repair And down the mighty oak went…

 About halfway through Day 1, I got a call from Seth reassuring me that, “The firemen said there’s no problem.
 These things just happen.”
 I instantly had visions of smoldering embers in a pile where our new house had previously been.
 Fortunately, the house was in no danger, but the tip of a large branch had snagged a nearby high-voltage power line and snapped it, causing all manner of chaos.
 Fire department crew and electric company linemen in large “bucket trucks” ascended on the scene to restore service to the neighborhood.